Home

 FY does not depend on the number of processes involved.
 It is a high level determination the percentage of good pieces that came out of the entire process compared to the quantity started or that should have been made.

-NOTE: Sometimes only raw material is available at the start so it may be necessary to convert the raw material into expected pieces that it should make, or use a unit of weight at the start and weight out at the end for the calculation.
+NOTE: Sometimes, only raw material is available at the start so it may be necessary to convert the raw material into the amount of expected pieces that it should make, or use a unit of weight at the start and weight out at the end for the calculation.

 Calculation from above example:

-The unit of measure must be the same for the numerator and denominator throughout the calculation.
+The unit of measure must be similar for numerator and denominator throughout.

 Process 1 Yield: 46 passed / 50 entered = 92.0%